All Posts Engineering

 Product Description Generation

-Training data: 500-2000 examples of input attributes → final product descriptions that performed well.
+Training data: 500 to 2000 examples of input attributes mapped to final product descriptions that performed well.
 This teaches the model which attributes to emphasize, how to structure the copy, and what language matches your brand.

-Typical improvement: 30-50% reduction in human editing time post-generation.
+Typical improvement: 30 to 50% reduction in human editing time post generation.

 Category and Attribute Classification

-Training data: Existing classified products (supplier title → taxonomy category + attributes).
+Training data: Existing classified products (supplier title mapped to taxonomy category + attributes).
 Typically 1000+ examples per category tree level.

-Typical improvement: 90%+ accuracy vs. 70-80% for prompted foundation models, at 10x lower inference cost using a small fine-tuned model.
+Typical improvement: 90%+ accuracy vs. 70 to 80% for prompted foundation models, at 10x lower inference cost using a small fine tuned model.

 Search Query Rewriting

 Translating vague customer search queries into structured product attribute filters.
-"Something red and flowy for a wedding" → {occasion: wedding, color: red, silhouette: flowy}.
-Fine-tuned models specialized for your attribute ontology outperform generic models significantly.
+"Something red and flowy for a wedding" translates to {occasion: wedding, color: red, silhouette: flowy}.
+Fine tuned models specialized for your attribute ontology outperform generic models significantly.

 Review Sentiment and Attribute Extraction

-Extracting structured insights from customer reviews: "Great for beginners but the handle is uncomfortable after 20 minutes" → {overall_sentiment: positive, mentions_difficulty: false, attribute_issue: handle_comfort, use_case: beginner}.
+Extracting structured insights from customer reviews: "Great for beginners but the handle is uncomfortable after 20 minutes" maps to {overall_sentiment: positive, mentions_difficulty: false, attribute_issue: handle_comfort, use_case: beginner}.

 Data Collection and Curation